fieldtrip/website/README.md

 # FieldTrip website

-This repository contains the FieldTrip documentation hosted on <https://www.fieldtriptoolbox.org>.
+This repository contains the FieldTrip documentation that is hosted on <https://www.fieldtriptoolbox.org>.

 Feel free to contribute by doing edits here and sending a pull request.
 See <https://www.fieldtriptoolbox.org/development/git> for a complete tutorial and <https://www.fieldtriptoolbox.org/development/guideline/website> for formatting instructions.

+## House prose style

+- UK English spelling
+- No Oxford commas
+- Spellings
+  - "FieldTrip", not "Fieldtrip"
+  - "open source", not "open-source"
+  - "website", not "web site"
+  - "MATLAB", not "Matlab"
+- Sentence case (not "Title Case") for section headings
+- Use en- or em-dashes where appropriate

 ## Technical notes

-- The website is rebuilt after every pushed commit; this can take up to 5 minutes.
+- The website is rebuilt after every merged commit; this can take up to 5 minutes.
 - File names should not contain spaces or other special characters.
+- Files should be saved in UNIX format, not in DOS format.
+- the tags and authors in the frontmatter should be lists, the category should have a single value.
 - Pages that contain tags must have a title.
 - Tags should be in lower case.
 - All tags should appear on a single line.